How Old is the Earth? (The Gap Theory vs. Young Earth Creationism, Plus other Theories)

 Gap theorists believe their position best solves the question of dinosaurs: They say that the existence of these fascinating reptiles can be placed somewhere between Genesis 1:1 and 1:2—millions of years ago—with a likely vestige existing up to more recent times, which explains dragon legends in most cultures that have existed in isolation from one another around the world.

 Actually, both old Earth and young Earth creationists acknowledge the existence of dinosaurs and the Bible mentions them several times.
 The behemoth and leviathan of Job 40-41 are obvious references to dinosaurs.
 Then there are the occasional references to literal “sea monsters” and “dragons” in other passages (I’m not referring to the figurative references), which are translated from the Hebrew word tannin (tan-NEEN) in the Old Testament; Psalm 148:7 is a good example.

-Notice in the last two pics that a stegosaurus appears alongside other conventional animals, like a deer, a rat and a monkey.
+In the top two photos the (obvious) stegosaurus appears alongside other conventional animals, like a deer, a rat and a monkey.

 So how did the dinosaurs die out with possible vestige still living today in the vast oceans and perhaps even remote areas of the earth, like mokele mbembe (moh-kay-lay um-bem-bay), which reportedly dwells in the Congo River basin?
 Ken Ham says: